stephensanwo/KPMG-Hackathon-Company-Data-Fabric/README.md

 ### Description

-A Data ingestion pipeline for company centric data from ultiple sources into KPMG signals repository
+A Data ingestion pipeline for company centric data from multiple sources into KPMG signals repository

 6482 Companies base information available